facebookresearch/esm/README.md

 python scripts/extract.py esm2_t33_650M_UR50D examples/data/some_proteins.fasta \
   examples/data/some_proteins_emb_esm2 --repr_layers 0 32 33 --include mean per_tok
 ```

+A cuda device is optional and will be auto-detected.

 Directory `some_proteins_emb_esm2/` now contains one `.pt` file per FASTA sequence; use `torch.load()` to load them.
 `scripts/extract.py` has flags that determine what's included in the `.pt` file: